mgronstad/SmartParking/README.md

   delay(INTERVAL);
 }
 ```
 For the code to be valid, you need to include the Ultrasonic library.
-Follow the [link](https://github.com/Seeed-Studio/Grove_Ultrasonic_Ranger) at the top of the code and download it as a zip file and then add it to your Arduino IDE.
+Follow the commented link [// Install https://github.com/Seeed-Studio/Grove_Ultrasonic_Ranger](https://github.com/Seeed-Studio/Grove_Ultrasonic_Ranger) at the top of the code and download it as a zip file and then add it to your Arduino IDE.

 ### Modifications to the Ultrasonic Sketch

 #### Within the preprocessor directives
-Substitute the first line `#include <board.h>` with the corresponding board library by going to *Sketch > Include Library > Wio LTE Arduino Library*, that line should be substituted with:
+Substitute the first line `#include <board.h>` with the corresponding board library by going to *Sketch > Include Library > Wio LTE Arduino Library*, that first line should be replaced with:
 ```javascript
 #include <board_config.h>
 #include <ethernet.h>